 What coffee should I use?

 It only depends on your preference.
-When the grind setting is calibrated correctly, you can use from the full range of light, medium or dark roasted coffee beans.
-Using a lighter roast of beans will generally have more fruity, acidic and bright tasting notes.
+You can use from the full range of light, medium or dark roasted coffee beans.
+Lighter roast of beans will have fruity, acidic and bright tasting notes.
 A darker roasted bean will have more chocolate and spice with less acidic tasting notes.

 Quest Coffee Roasters offers a variety of roasts from light to dark on our online store for purchase and home delivery.
-You can also order beans pre ground or whole bean.
+You can order beans pre-ground or whole bean.

 Setup – Home Brewing Espresso